hannorein/rebound/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve REBOUND
+about: Think you encountered a bug?
+File a bug report and help us improve REBOUND.
 title: ''
 labels: bug
 assignees: ''